PaulaVelaM/HAEMPROG/scripts/README.md

 - `create_samplesheet.sh`: Bash script that generates the `samplesheet.csv` required to run the nf-core/rnaseq pipeline.
 - `nfcore_rnaseq_9samples.sh`: SLURM batch script to run the nf-core/rnaseq on the pilot dataset (9 samples).
 - `nfcore_rnaseq_106samples.sh`: SLURM batch script to run the nf-core/rnaseq on the full dataset (106 samples).
+- `nextflow.config`: Configuration file for the nf-core/rnaseq pipeline.